Galactic Streams of Cosmic-ray Electrons and Positrons

-{\it Cosmic-ray electrons:} As illustrated in Fig.~\ref{fig:star}, even for multiple local sources, at progressively higher energies one would be increasingly fortunate to be located in a stream.
+\emph{\textbf{Cosmic-ray electrons:}} As illustrated in Fig.~\ref{fig:star}, even for multiple local sources, at progressively higher energies one would be increasingly fortunate to be located in a stream.
 Crossed streams, where multiple sources would be inferred, are relatively rare.
 This is radically different than expected in isotropic models, where {\it all} nearby sources contribute to the flux and lead to a spectrum containing numerous features \cite{Grasso:2009ma,Malyshev:2009tw}.
 However, the measured electron spectrum has a smooth variation \cite{Fermi:2009zk}.

-These structures could be very important at the highest energies for $e^\pm$, since energy losses are severe, and fluxes may be present even at TeV--PeV energies.
-Several nearby pulsars are known to accelerate $e^\pm$ to these energies \cite{Kistler:2009wm}; however, since streams do not follow straight lines, enhancements could appear in any direction, even when the source position is known.
-High-energy electron and positron anisotropies would be more complex than a simple dipole oriented with the source, as in diffusive prescriptions (see, e.g., \cite{Grasso:2009ma,Ackermann:2010ip}).
+These structures could be very important at the highest energies for $e^\pm$, where losses are severe, and fluxes may be present even at TeV--PeV energies.
+Nearby pulsars known to accelerate $e^\pm$ to these energies \cite{Kistler:2009wm} include Geminga \cite{Abdo:2009ku} and Vela \cite{Aharonian:2006xx}; however, since streams need not follow straight paths from the source (see Figs.~\ref{fig:star} \& \ref{fig:reg3}), \textit{enhancements could appear in any direction, even when the source position is known}.
+High-energy electron and positron anisotropies would be more complex than the simple dipole oriented with the source of diffusive prescriptions (see, e.g., \cite{Grasso:2009ma,Ackermann:2010ip,Linden:2013mqa}), although not necessarily with larger amplitude for $r_L\!\ll\!l_w$ (the stream width) since particles would still scatter within the streams.

-{\it Positrons} ({\it and dark matter}){\it :} Aside from the general rise associated with the positron excess \cite{Adriani:2008zr}, positron data are also rather featureless and have been interpreted in terms of a single pulsar.
+\emph{\textbf{Positrons (and dark matter):}} Aside from the general rise associated with the positron excess \cite{Adriani:2008zr,Aguilar:2013qda}, positron data are also rather featureless and have been interpreted in terms of a single pulsar.
 Indeed, the smaller number of positron sources would imply fewer streams.
 One consequence could be an enhanced flux from an otherwise unremarkable source, easing concerns of exceeding the spin-down power of a lone pulsar.
-Limiting the sources that can contribute at Earth in this way could account for the smooth electron and positron spectra, since $e^\pm$ fluxes from a source outside of a stream are diminished.
+Limiting the sources that can contribute at Earth in this way could account for the smooth $e^-$ and $e^+$ spectra, since $e^\pm$ fluxes from a source outside of a stream are diminished.

 The closer propagation is to isotropy, the more likely a particular source contributes a finite flux.
 We have seen in Fig.~\ref{fig:star} that such ``clouds'' are occasionally realized.
 One can determine volume filling factors as a function of energy, distance, and time.
 However, one could argue that the positron excess suggests that at least one source does reach Earth, so we leave such probabilistic arguments to elsewhere to keep focus on the larger points.